Accomplishments of Our Students!

 • The school has produced 15 finalists and 26 College Board National Achievement Scholars.

-• Twelve OSSM students have been named National Hispanic Scholars.
+• Thirteen OSSM students have been named National Hispanic Scholars.

-• There have been 33 OSSM recipients of a State Superintendent Award for Arts Excellence.
+• There are 33 OSSM recipients of a State Superintendent Award for Arts Excellence.

-• In the National Competition of Engineering Aptitude, Mathematics and Science (TEAM+S), sponsored each year by the Junior Engineering Technical Society, OSSM teams have placed first regionally for 14 consecutive years.
+• In the National Competition of Engineering Aptitude, Mathematics and Science (TEAM+S), OSSM teams have placed first in state and regionally for 15 consecutive years.
 OSSM students have consistently swept state, regional and national TEAM+S titles since 1995.

-• OSSM has graduated 15 students with appointments to the United States Naval Academy, 15 to the United States Air Force Academy and three to the United States Military Academy at West Point.
+• OSSM has graduated 15 students with appointments to the United States Naval Academy, 15 to the United States Air Force Academy and four to the United States Military Academy at West Point.

 • Two students in the Class of 2000, two in the Class of 2001, and three in the Class of 2002, were selected for the U.S. Chemistry Olympiad Team.
 In 2000, one student won a Bronze Medal competing internationally for the U.S. In 2001, one student won a Silver Medal in international competition, and two students secured U.S. Gold and Bronze Medals competing internationally in 2002.